-1. ExpressVPN is the best iPhone VPN
+1. ExpressVPN - #1 best iPhone VPN

 2. NordVPN - an iPhone app that genuinely adds value

 It's one of the biggest names in VPN, so it's no surprise that NordVPN has such a well-honed iPhone app.
-We love an app that has obvious 'quick connect' widgets and Nord really delivers on the security side, too, with Double VPN protection and a no-logging policy audited by PricewaterhouseCooper.
+We love an app that has obvious 'quick connect' widgets and Nord really delivers on the security side, too, with Double VPN protection and a no-logging policy audited by PricewaterhouseCoopers.

-Our top picks for best iPhone VPN apps
+The best 5 iPhone VPN apps in 2022:

-Best iPhone VPN 2020 - Get 3 months free with an annual plan
+Best iPhone VPN 2022 - Get 3 months free with an annual plan